-The Alternative Resolution process will only be used at the request and agreement of both the Reporting Party and Respondent and under the direction of the Deputy Title IX Coordinator for Students, Title IX Coordinator, or designee.
+The Alternative Resolution process will only be used at the request and agreement of both the Complainant and Respondent and under the direction of the Title IX Coordinator(s), or designee.

-In order for the alternative resolution process to be appropriate both parties must have an understanding and agree on the necessary elements of the process.
-Both the Reporting Party and Respondent will have to agree to established terms should they wish to participate in the alternative resolution process.
+In order for the Alternative Resolution process to be appropriate both parties must have an understanding and agree on the necessary elements of the process.
+Both the Complainant and Respondent will have to agree to established terms should they wish to participate in the alternative resolution process.